edward-prosser/corda-docs/content/en/docs/cdl/cdl-to-code/keep-it-structured.md

 # Keep It Structured

-The CDL Smart Contract view deliberate separates the design into a set of concerns either to do with data structures or constraints over those data structures.
-We can show this diagrammatically:
+The CDL Smart Contract view deliberately separates the design into a set of concerns either to do with data structures or constraints over those data structures.
+You can show this diagrammatically:

 {{< figure zoom="../resources/cdl-to-code-smart-contract-to-concerns.png" width="1000" title="Click to zoom image in new tab/window" >}}

-To minimise the risks of making mistakes when implementing the Smart Contract we will consider each of the concerns separately.
-By narrowing the focus we can gain greater confidence that each concern is implemented correctly.
+To minimise the risks of making mistakes when implementing the Smart Contract, you should consider each of the concerns separately.
+Narrowing the focus can give you greater confidence that each concern is implemented correctly.

-In our Agreement example, as implemented in the cdl-example CorDapp, the CDL concerns map to the following code structures:
+In the Agreement example, as implemented in the cdl-example CorDapp, the CDL concerns map to the following code structures:

 {{< figure zoom="../resources/cdl-to-code-concerns-to-structures.png" width="650" title="Click to zoom image in new tab/window" >}}

-Salient points are:
+You can see in this diagram that:

-- CDL states map to the `AgreementState`
+* CDL states map to the `AgreementState`.
-- `Commands` and the `verify()` functions are implemented in the `AgreementContract`
+* `Commands` and the `verify()` functions are implemented in the `AgreementContract`.
-- The CDL constraints are implemented in the `verify()` function, however...
+* The CDL constraints are implemented in the `verify()` function.
-- The `verify()` function is too complicated to manage in one function so it is broken up in to a series of sub-verify functions each one dealing with a different CDL constraint.
+* As the `verify()` function is too complicated to manage in one function, it is broken up in to a series of sub-verify functions each one dealing with a different CDL constraint.
-- The verification of Path constraints is more complicated than the other constraints, hence some of this has been moved out of the `verifyPathConstraints()` function and into `ContractUtils.kt`.
+* The verification of Path constraints is more complicated than the other constraints, hence some of this has been moved out of the `verifyPathConstraints()` function and into `ContractUtils.kt`.

 For each of the sub-verify functions we will aim for a standard structure to implement that type of constraint.
 The closer we can get to a standard template with the specific details of the Smart Contract being akin to configuration, the more reliable the implementation will become.